-Everyone has a role in ensuring safe food from field to fork: and training for farmers and food processors is a key piece of the food safety puzzle.
+Training farmers and processors in food safety practices is a critical piece of ensuring a safe food supply.
 In 2010, Congress passed the Food Safety Modernization Act (FSMA) – the first major overhaul to our nation’s food safety laws since the 1930s.
-Recognizing the importance of providing training – particularly for smaller, more vulnerable operations – as a part of a food safety system focused on prevention – as well as the disproportionate impacts that food safety requirements would have on smaller, more vulnerable operations – Congress created a targeted competitive grants program to help farmers and processors comply with new food safety requirements.
+Recognizing the importance of providing training – particularly for smaller, more vulnerable operations – as a part of cultivating a food safety system focused on prevention, Congress created a competitive grants program to help farmers and processors comply with new food safety requirements.

-The Food Safety Outreach Program (FSOP) funds outreach, education, training, and technical assistance projects that directly assist small and mid-sized farms, beginning and socially disadvantaged farmers, small processors, and small-scale wholesalers, with a focus on ensuring that trainings are tailored to the diverse needs of these businesses and the production systems they use, particularly sustainable production systems, including organic and conservation practices.
+The Food Safety Outreach Program (FSOP) funds outreach, education, training, and technical assistance projects that directly assist small and mid-sized farms, beginning and socially disadvantaged farmers, small processors, and small-scale wholesalers.
+FSOP’s focus is to ensure that trainings are tailored to the diverse needs of these businesses and the production systems they use, particularly sustainable production systems, including organic and conservation practices.

 FSOP is a competitive grants program administered by the U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture (NIFA).
 Grants are intended to help community-based organizations, non-governmental organizations, food hubs, farm cooperatives, extension, and other local groups create innovative outreach and training programs to help farmers and small food processors prepare for and adapt to new food safety requirements.
-Grant recipients are expected to coordinate their activities with the four Regional Centers established to coordinate FSMA training activities across the country.
+Grant recipients are expected to coordinate their activities with four Regional Centers established to coordinate FSMA training activities across the country.

-Community Outreach Projects support the growth and expansion of already-existing food safety education and outreach programs currently offered in local communities.
-These projects will enable existing programs to broaden their scope by reaching out to a larger number of participants, or to expand the programs to new and broader audiences.
-In addition, these projects will enable existing education and training curricula to be modified to ensure that they are consistent with new FSMA guidelines and that they meet the needs of expanded audiences.
+Community Outreach Projects support new and existing food safety education and outreach programs offered in local communities.
+These projects should enable existing programs to broaden their scope by reaching out to a larger number of participants, or to expand programs to reach new and broader audiences.
+Additionally, these projects may modify existing education and training curricula to ensure that they are consistent with new FSMA guidelines and that they meet the needs of expanded audiences.

 The following groups and organizations are eligible to apply for funding from this program:

-NIFA typically releases a Request for Applications (RFA) once a year in the spring.
-Organizations prepare applications and submit them by the required deadline to grants.gov.
-Applications are then reviewed by panel of peer experts and evaluated for relevance, applicant experience, and overall impact of the project.
+NIFA typically releases a Request for Applications (RFA) once a year, usually in the spring.
+Organizations prepare applications and must submit them electronically by the required deadline through the Grants.gov online application portal.
+Applications are then reviewed by a panel of peer experts and evaluated for relevance, applicant experience, and overall impact of the project.

 Interested applicants can find out more about program and application requirements, future RFAs, and how to apply for funding at USDA’s FSOP page.